duderstadt-lab/mars-docs/tutorials/WorkingWithMars/calculate-var.md

 Now save the archive again to retain the calculated values.

-To further analyse the variance values f.e. by means of plotting, have a look at the [How to open a Molecule Archive in python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/) tutorial.
-Also have a look at the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial to see how the variance parameter can be used to understand the data in more depth using the scriptable widgets on **Rover** dashboard.
+To further analyse the variance values f.e. by means of plotting, have a look at the [How to open a Molecule Archive in python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/) and the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorials.